willasur/algorithm_exercises/algorithms.md

 Work this problem in the provided solution *LinkedListsTraining.*  Then you may copy and paste your solution in the LeetCode site.
 ![Linked list in solution](./img/reverse-linked-list-in-solution.png)

-This problem does not require that much code to solve, but it may take expirementation and practice.
+This problem does not require that much code to solve, but it may take experimentation  and practice.
 Take a break when you need to.
+Write out and diagram it on a piece of paper.
 A similar concept used in sorting would be swapping the values at index i and k below;

 ```csharp
 var temp = arr[i];